DOI-BOR/SOM-Hydrograph-Classification/README.md

 3. Gage script file: som_script_gage.py
 This script contains code to run the SOM and clustering algorithms for observed gage data.

+### Environment Setup
+This section provides instructions for setting up the environment to be used for running the script once the bundle of setup files has been downloaded.
+1. Install Miniforge and select the option to “add to path” during the installation.
+Choose the most current version of Miniforge that is available for the operating system being utilized.
+2. Open a command prompt window such as Git Bash or Windows Command Prompt within the setup folder.
+3. In the command line, type “conda env create -f environment.yml” and hit enter to create a build environment from the provided configuration file.
+4. In the command line, type “conda activate som”.
+The configuration file has already automatically named this new environment “som”.
+To verify that the environment was correctly installed and available, type “conda env list” into the command line, and check that “som_scrip_env” is listed in the output.

 ### Input Data Format/Preprocessing
 This section describes how the input data should be formatted prior to running the script file.
 The formatting requirements are different for simulated and gage data.